 Marketing is not an arcane art; it is a learnable skill based upon well-established, time-tested principles.
 But if you’re anything like I was a few years ago, you have a random collection of bookmarks, scribbled to-do lists, Excel sheets, and notes all pulling you in twenty different directions.
 Whether you’re an experienced author or just starting out, this guide cuts through pages of nonsense to focus on one thing: getting you results.

 The marketing system detailed within is founded upon thousands of hours (and many dollars) of personal testing that spans 50+ titles, multiple pen names/clients, and a variety of genres.
 We’ll cover every essential piece of book marketing, from strategy to blurbs to newsletters, complete with action exercises so you can apply this info to your own books.
-And by the end, if you do said exercises, you’ll have created your own customized marketing plan specifically designed for your books.
+These exercises are not busywork, but are specifically designed to help you implement the most important aspects of this guide.
+If you do them, by the end you’ll have created a marketing plan specifically designed for your books.

 Enough preamble.
 In this section, we’ll cover:

-- A Brief Introduction to Me (And Why I Wrote This)
+- A Brief Intro to Who I Am (And Why I Wrote This)

 - Three Core Principles